lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 (+ (car list) (recursive-function (cdr list)))
 ```

-With keep we cat only on elements of interest, do a test to check it.
+With keep we act only on elements of interest, do a test to check it.

 The book's recursion chapter is short but way more informative than this little summary: <a href="https://www.gnu.org/software/emacs/manual/html_mono/eintr.html#Recursion">book.</a>.